The Ultimate Guide to Scripting Languages

 Scripting languages are also used for data extraction.
 Python and R are commonly used for data mining.
 These languages can be used to import data from Excel spreadsheets, perform calculations, and display the mined data in a graphical format.

 There are many benefits to learning a scripting language.
 These include:

-- Easy to learn: Scripting languages are high-level programming languages, which means that they are written to make sense to the people who use them.
+- Easy to learn: Scripting languages are high-level programming languages, meaning they are written to make sense to those who use them.
 As a result, they are easy to learn and use.